 Amsterdam is an ideal City for bike rides, so I really enjoyed test-driving the BESV PS1 in this bike-friendly city.
 BESV, a new manufacturer for e-bikes, just launched their brand officially in Amsterdam at the End of May ’15 and during this spectacular Event I was able to test drive the BESV PS1 in Amsterdam.
-Unfortunately I haven’t had luck with the weather, it was raining, but I definitely tried to make the best out of the test ride.
+Unfortunately, I haven’t had luck with the weather, it was raining, but I definitely tried to make the best out of the quick test ride.

 Looking at the BESV PS1 eBike you soon realize that it’s well designed and for stylish and younger people, whilst most other ebikes are not well designed at all.
-The BESV PS1 is a vehicle for people that pay an attention on how they look and want to have a green image.
+The BESV PS1 is a vehicle for people that pay any attention to how they look and want to have a green image.
 What was one of the first things that I noticed during my time with the PS1, it is super light!
-Thanks to its Frame made of carbon fiber and other light-saving parts the whole bike, including the engine and the battery, weights only 16,9 kg what makes it the lightest among its competitors.
+Thanks to its Frame made of carbon fibre and other light-saving parts the whole bike, including the engine and the battery, weighs only 16,9 kg what makes it the lightest among its competitors.
 Not only during lifting the bike this light-weight comes very handy, fur sure also during driving less mass saves battery and makes the whole thing move easier and smoother.
-For the electrical support there are different options available, you can select them all without the need to take your hand off the handlebars since the operating element is mounted on the left handlebar.
+For the electrical support, there are different options available, you can select them all without the need to take your hand off the handlebars since the operating element is mounted on the left handlebar.

-The first meters on the BWSV PS1 felt a bit strange, only because the fact that I haven’t been riding a bike in a while and the road was slightly slobbery due to the rain.
+The first meters on the BWSV PS1 felt a bit strange, only because of the fact that I haven’t been riding a bike for a while and the road was slightly slobbery due to the rain.
 But I got rapidly used to driving, again, and could soon start to play with the different driving modes and the different gears of the Shimano Acera Altus 7-gear transmission the bike offers.

-Driving the BESV PS1 ebike in Amsterdam was a great fun and through the electric support you feel less exhausted at the end compared to a normal bike that is purely powered by your own power.
+Driving the BESV PS1 ebike in Amsterdam was a great fun and through the electric support, you feel less exhausted at the end compared to a normal bike that is purely powered by your own power.
 Follow their international Facebook Page to stay updated.